 - CMMC (provides a set of mandatory cybersecurity requirements across the Defense Industrial Base and Defense Supply Chain)

 - CCPA (a state statute whose purpose is to protect the data privacy and rights of California consumers)

 While each industry and government regulation has different cybersecurity requirements, they all revolve around the same cybersecurity best practices.

-Organizations that successfully achieve compliance with relevant regulations by implementing the required cybersecurity measures can avoid not only costly data breaches but also hefty compliance violation fines, which can sometimes exceed the cost of the incident itself.
+Organizations that successfully comply with relevant regulations by implementing the required cybersecurity measures can avoid costly data breaches and hefty compliance violation fines, which can sometimes exceed the cost of the incident itself.

 5. Digital Transformation Is Not Slowing Down

-No wonder then that the impact of the COVID-19 pandemic has resulted in a major shift in how business leaders view technology.
+No wonder, then, that the impact of the COVID-19 pandemic has resulted in a significant shift in how business leaders view technology.
 Before, many viewed it as a means to save money and reduce spending.
-Now, the same business leaders view it as a means to innovate and thrive.
+The same business leaders now view it as a means to innovate and thrive.

-But increased digitalization means more chances for cybersecurity incentives to occur, so organizations need to realize that their digital transformation efforts can be successful only if they get the cybersecurity part of the equation right.
+But increased digitalization means more chances for cybersecurity incentives to occur.
+Organizations need to realize that their digital transformation efforts can be successful only if they get the cybersecurity part of the equation right.